 Singapore shares end lower on Wednesday

-The most actively traded stock was Yangzijiang Shipbuilding, which rose 8.8 per cent or S$0.08 to S$0.99 with 89.2 million shares changing hands.
+The most actively traded stock was Thai Beverage, which dropped 2 Singapore cents or 2.9 per cent to end at S$0.68, with 86.2 million shares changing hands.
+Other actives included Ezion Holdings and Genting Singapore.